 PETRONAS makes no representation on the accuracy or completeness of any information provided in this report and expressly disclaims any liability whatsoever arising from, or in reliance upon, the whole or any part of its contents.

 Quick Reference for 2024

 Upstream

-business is a fully integrated business that encompasses Exploration, Development, Production and Abandonment, covering a broad portfolio of resources and play types business enhances the value of petroleum resources through the refining, marketing and trading of crude oil and petroleum products, as well as manufacturing and marketing of petrochemicals, specialty chemicals and derivatives
+business is a fully integrated business that encompasses Exploration, Development, Production and Abandonment, covering a broad portfolio of resources and play types.

 Downstream